jinjie-9/ASG-2-ID/README.md

 ** Work Load **

-Natalie Chan : quiz html, css and js
+Natalie Chan : quiz html, quiz css and quiz js

-Jin Jie : All the files except for quiz html, css and js
+Jin Jie : All the files except for quiz html, quiz css and quiz js